 - You will need to ensure that your referees are willing and able to write a reference for you.
 We must receive your references no later than the application deadline.
 It is your responsibility to ensure that your references are submitted on time.

 - You will need to pay the application fee for each programme to which you make an application unless you are eligible for a fee waiver.
 The fee is currently £75 and can be paid by credit/debit card through the University's online shop.
 If you do not have access to a bank account and are unable to pay by card, you should contact Graduate Admissions and Funding for guidance as soon as you have decided to apply.

 - Applicants are advised to contact their prospective supervisor in advance of making an application to ensure the availability of research opportunities.
 This is also to ensure that there is a good fit between the student and the lab.
 Contact with your potential supervisor(s) is considered an integral part of the admissions process.
-Please be aware that some supervisors receive a large number of enquiries from prospective students, so please allow time for a response and keep your message brief and to the point.
+Please be aware that supervisors receive a large number of enquiries from prospective students, so please allow time for a response and keep your message brief and to the point.
+Some supervisors prefer only to speak with successfully shortlisted applicants prior to their interview.
+We will always ensure that applicants invited to interview have the chance to speak with their named supervisors before the interview.
 Supervisor contact details can be found through clicking on their picture on the right hand side of the profile page or by searching for them using the people tab at the top.
 Please note that conversations with potential supervisors are not part of the selection process.

 - You are advised to look at the Frequently Asked Questions page for further information.

 Information on eligibility can be found at the DPhil in Medical Science information page.

 Please contact Dr Jill Walker, RDM Graduate Studies Manager: